Gustavo Dudamel: Political views

 Writing for an op-ed in the Los Angeles Times in 2015, he argued that taking sides in Venezuela's conflict could politicize El Sistema, which could be a threat to the institution, saying: "For those who think I've been silent too long, I say, don't mistake my lack of a political stance for a lack of compassion or ideals."
-After the killing of El Sistema violist Armando Cañizales during the 2017 Venezuelan protests, Dudamel condemned Nicolás Maduro's response to the demonstrations for the first time, writing in social media: "I raise my voice against violence and repression.
+After the killing of El Sistema violist Armando Cañizales during the 2017 Venezuelan protests, Dudamel condemned the government of Nicolás Maduro's response to the demonstrations for the first time, writing in social media: "I raise my voice against violence and repression.
 Nothing can justify bloodshed.
 Enough of ignoring the just clamor of a people suffocated by an intolerable crisis."

 In 2019, in a speech accepting his star on the Hollywood Walk of Fame, he said that it should belong to Venezuela, and that "tomorrow [23 Jan.
 2019] is a crucial day [and] the voice of the masses must be heard and respected", referring to the planned national protest on that date and the Venezuelan presidential crisis.
 In 2022, he returned to Venezuela and reconnected with family and friends as well as students and teachers at El Sistema.
 Speaking about El Sistema, Dudamel said, "I have made it my personal mission not to rest until music is truly a fundamental human right for everyone.
 El Sistema has endured through seven different governments in Venezuela.
 It is not about politics.
 It is about the shared belief that art must be a part of the fabric of society".
 He considered that the political situation in the country had improved but that there were still problems that needed to be addressed, saying: "People have the desire to get out of this unrest — this political, ideological unrest — and really make things move forward" and that “There has been a change, but we need to keep working to make things better because they are still very difficult.”

 Personal life

 Dudamel has been married twice.
 His first marriage, in 2006, was to Eloísa Maturén in Caracas.
 Maturén, also a Venezuelan native, is a classically trained ballet dancer and a journalist.
-The two had a son, Martín Dudamel Maturén, on 1 April 2011.
+The two had a son in April 2011.
 In March 2015, Dudamel and Maturén divorced.
 In February 2017, Dudamel secretly married Spanish actress María Valverde, whom he had first met in 2016, in Las Vegas, Nevada.
 He became a Spanish citizen in 2018.